 Use the links at left to navigate to pages that cover specific topic areas.

 Want to teach your students about plagiarism?
-We have a tutorial with quiz to help students avoid plagiarism.
+We have a tutorial with quiz (for Canvas) to help students avoid plagiarism.
+If you want your students to watch the tutorial with no quiz, that lives here.

 Appropriation and Attribution from Ethics Unwrapped (McCombs School of Business).
 This 9 min video gives an overview of these concepts situated within considerations for a digital environment.
 Discussion questions are included.